demisto/sane-reports/README.md

 Report templates are created in JSON format and includes sections.
 Sections are ordered according to their row and column positions.

-##### Section types
-Header, Divider, Date, Image, JSON, Markdown, Table, Text, Bar Chart, Line Chart, Pie Chart
+**Section types**: Header, Divider, Date, Image, JSON, Markdown, Table, Text, Bar Chart, Line Chart, Pie Chart

 Each section can have its own style (camled case css style: font-size -> fontSize).